rthombs/xtdfet/README.md

 `EXcel(string)` saves the main effects, short-run effects, and long-run effects in an excel spreadsheet.
 Each set of results are given their own sheet.

+# 4. Estimating Short-Run and Long-Run Effects with Time Interactions

-# Example
+# 5. Examples

 A U.S. state-level dataset consisting of annual observations of fossil fuel energy consumption per capita, average personal income, and the % of energy consumption from renewable energyfrom 1995 to 2018 can be downloaded here.
 The examples below are based on this dataset, with the variable of interest being the % of energy consumption from renewable energy (lnrenper).

+## 5.1 Specifying the Lag Structure

 A user can specify a lagged dependent variable (LDV) model as follows:

      xtdfet lnffpc lny, lags(1 0) int(lnrenper) intlags(0)

 Users can estimate a more general ARDL(*p*,*q*) model by using a forward slash and specifying the minimum and maximum number of lags wanted (e.g., 1/3).
-As an example, the commonly ARDL(1,1) is obtained by specifying:
+As an example, the commonly used ARDL(1,1) is obtained by specifying:

      xtdfet lnffpc lny, lags(1 0/1) int(lnrenper) intlags(0/1)